vrockai/pipeline-test/docs/content.md

 ---

-## Insulin alleviates murine colitis through microbiome alterations and bile acid metabolism
+## Insulin alleviates murine colitis through microbiome alterations and bile acid metabolism.
+ 28.07.2023, _S He, J Li, Z Yao, Z Gao, Y Jiang, X Chen, L Peng_

+_Mice, Humans, Animals, Insulin, RNA, Ribosomal, 16S, Colitis, Inflammatory Bowel Diseases, Inflammation, Gastrointestinal Microbiome, Bile Acids and Salts, Receptors, G-Protein-Coupled, Anti-Inflammatory Agents, Mice, Inbred C57BL_
+Insulin has been reported to exhibit anti-inflammatory activities in the context of bowel inflammation.
+However, the role of the interaction between insulin and the microbiota in gut health is unclear.
+Our goal was to investigate the mechanism of action of insulin in bowel inflammation and the relationship between insulin and the gut microbiota.

 [Source](https://doi.org/10.1186/s12967-023-04214-3)

+10.1186/s12967-023-04214-3

 ---